 Insulin Pump Program

-So, what has the Insulin Pump Program achieved?
+The details of the Insulin Pump Program

-“When I got the call from JDRF to say that Lily had been successful and was now a recipient of a JDRF Insulin Pump it was what I imagine winning the lottery feels like.
-We have only had the Insulin Pump for two weeks now but the difference it has made to Lily’s quality of life is magical, she is a much happier little girl who isn’t afraid of meal times and the injections that come with eating.
-I am so thankful for the support of JDRF and the Federal Government.” – Chelsea, South Australia.
+When I got the call from JDRF to say that Lily had been successful and was now a recipient of a JDRF Insulin Pump it was what I imagine winning the lottery feels like.
+We have only had the insulin pump for two weeks now but the difference it has made to Lily’s quality of life is magical.
+She’s a much happier little girl who isn’t afraid of meal times and the injections that come with eating.
+I am so thankful for the support of JDRF and the Federal Government.

 To be eligible to lodge an expression of interest for an insulin pump under the program, families must meet the following criteria: